-In the credit granting world, we commonly see two methods creditors use to make the business principal (owner) liable for their company’s debts.
+In the credit granting world, we commonly see two methods creditors use to make the business principal (owner) liable for their company's debts.
 The most common amongst the North American creditors is the personal guarantee, whereas the joint/ several indemnifications are lesser-known.
-This article will discuss both options and summarize PCM’s preference, from our perspective, as your credit recovery supplier.
+Solid legal verbiage combined with the right backup can greatly increase your recovery results.

 Personal Guarantee (Guaranty)